blade-ui-kit/docs/mapbox.md

 ## Installation

-While the `mapbox` component works out-of-the-box when you've [set the directives](/docs/{version}/installation#directives), we recommend that you install and compile its JavaScript libraries when you deploy to production:
+While the `mapbox` component works out-of-the-box when you've [set the directives](/docs/{version}/installation#directives), we recommend that you install and compile its JavaScript libraries before you deploy to production:

 - [Alpine.js](https://github.com/alpinejs/alpine) `^2.3`
 - [Mapbox](https://docs.mapbox.com/mapbox-gl-js/api/) `^1.8`